The prime rate explained

 Whenever the economy is booming in a way that could heat up inflation, the central bankers raise the federal funds rate to keep spending and prices under control.
 And the prime lending rate goes up, too.

-So why have the central bankers been cutting rates in 2019, with the stock market mowing down records and the economy still expanding?
+So why have the central bankers cut rates three times in 2019, with the stock market mowing down records and the economy still expanding?
 The Fed says there are "uncertainties," so it's giving the economy some sugar — to keep the good times going.

 What the prime rate means for you